 Hong Qin, Spelman College

 Aging is a fundamental question in biology, yet its mechanism remains elusive despite decades of research.
-One of the most puzzling features of aging is the coexistence of the universal demographic characteristics and the large extent of plasticity at the individual level.
 Cellular aging, the basis of physiological aging, can be studied using the model organism of S. cerevisiae.
-Yeast cells from a single colony live to different ages despite their genotypic homogeneity – demonstrating the plasticity and stochastic aspects of cellular aging.
-The demographic characteristic of aging conserved in multi-cellular organisms – the Strehler-Mildvan correlation between two Gompertz parameters – can be observed in yeast populations, first reported by Qin’s group.
-Hence, yeast offers a unique opportunity to address the universality and plasticity of cellular aging.
+Yeast cells from a single colony live to different ages despite their genotypic homogeneity.
+At the population level, the conserved Strehler-Mildvan correlation in multicellular organisms can also be observed in yeast populations.
+This coexistence of individual plasticity and universal demographic characteristic is one of most puzzling features of aging.
 As a model organism, life span of hundred of yeast mutants have been measured.
 Paradoxically, not a single gene can be claimed as a direct cause of aging.
 To complicate things even further, when yeast aging is measured in different ways, different and sometimes opposite changes in gene networks can be observed.
-The core of this proposal is to demonstrate mathematically that cellular aging is an emergent property of gene networks, and hence is a system level property.
-This theoretical framework not only accounts for individual plasticity and conserved demographic characteristic of cellular aging, but also provides predictions for empirical studies on aging.
+This seemingly complicated picture of yeast aging is addressed by the core idea of this proposal – cellular aging is an emergent property of gene networks, a principle that will be demonstrated mathematically and then studied by simulations, empirical analysis and experiments.

-In contrast to the power function of failure rates often observed in complex machineries, mortality rate increases exponentially during biological aging.
-Qin shows that this key feature of biological aging can emerge from a model network with stochastically interacting non-aging components, demonstrating that cellular aging is an emergent property of model gene network.
-Key predictions of this model include that the rate of cellular aging is proportional to the network robustness, the Strehler-Mildvan correlation that suggests a trade-off between initial mortality rate and rate of aging, and that stochastic noises play an important role in shaping the characteristics of biological aging.
+In contrast to failures of complex machineries, mortality rate increases exponentially during biological aging.
+This key feature of biological aging can emerge from Qin’s network models with stochastically interacting non-aging components.
+Key predictions of Qin’s model include the effect of network robustness on the rate of cellular aging, the Strehler-Mildvan correlation, and the role of stochastic noises in biological aging.
 These theoretic predictions are corroborated by our initial empirical studies of the effects of robustness, tolerance to oxidative stress, and genetic capacitors on cellular aging.
-Building on these conceptual and empirical findings, PI Qin proposes the following three integrated components to gain in-depth understanding on cellular aging and gene networks:

-1. Theoretical component: A sophisticated theoretic framework on network theory of cellular aging will be developed.
-Major thrusts here include studying the impacts of the power-law network configuration, network robustness, and interaction dynamics on parameters of cellular aging.
+Building on these conceptual and empirical findings, PI Qin proposes the following three integrated components to gain in-depth understanding on cellular aging and gene networks: (1) Theoretical component: A sophisticated theoretic framework on network theory of cellular aging will be developed.
+Major thrusts here include studying how power-law network configuration, network robustness, and interaction dynamics influence aging dynamics and how network approach can influence aging as quantitative traits.
+(2) Empirical component: The main focus here is how robustness influences aging and age-related traits.
+Mutational robustness, morphological robustness, expressional robustness, and oxidative robustness will be computed, network modules/interaction patterns with strong effects on aging will be identified.
+The effect of these network modules and interaction patterns will then be verified experimentally using yeast genomic resources and by association studies in sequenced strains.
+(3) ducational component.

-2. Empirical component: Theoretic predictions and biological implications will be tested both experimentally and computationally.
-Major efforts here include phenotyping life span in various yeast mutants and strains, studying the genetic loci underneath natural variation of life span, studying the predicted connection between mutation patterns and network robustness.
-These efforts are built upon our previous and preliminary results, our collection of yeast strains including many sequenced natural isolates, our access to large amount of life span measurements of yeast mutants, and our genome-scale computational expertise.

-3. Educational component.
 Activities of this project will provide a great opportunity of interdisciplinary educations to minority undergraduates, and will bring investigation-based learning to classrooms.